include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 If an upstream package already comes with a .desktop

-file that installs to /usr/share/applications/
+file that installs to /usr/share/applications/, you

 may not need to do anything (especially because Fedora Core uses mostly the